-- Address of the home that is insured
+- The address of the home that is insured

 - Your contact information

-- A basic statement that says "I would like to cancel my policy" and the date you want to cancellation to be effective.
+A basic statement that says, "I would like to cancel my policy."
+Include the date you want the cancellation to be effective.

 4. Notify your mortgage company.
 If you own your home outright, this step isn't necessary.
-But if you have a mortgage on your home, your lender is likely to require you to pay your homeowners insurance (and real estate taxes).
-"Your lender has a stake in this and can require that you have homeowners insurance," Phillips says.
-Talk to your lender.
+But if you have a mortgage, your lender is likely to require you to pay your homeowners insurance (and real estate taxes).

-- Name and address of your current company
+- The name and address of your current company

-- Name and address of the new company
+- The name and address of the new company

 - Your mortgage loan number